minhthanh3145/minhthanh3145.github.io/_posts/Product Management/2023-01-23-2022-reflection-as-a-pm.md

 A few months ago, we decided to improve a particular dialog within the platform that people use to schedule their tests (our product is a software quality platform).
 After examining historical data and the user journey when they first come to the platform, we determined that a huge friction point would be when users schedule their first tests.
 The old dialog induced small but numerous cognitive loads on the users to complete the task.
 Our bet was that reducing these cognitive loads would mean a higher task completion rate and thus a higher activation rate.

 But scheduling tests is something people would use a lot throughout their adoption.
 Plus, many functionalities on that dialog belong to other modules owned by other product managers.
+And my team were not the original owner of the dialog.
 These factors amount to a certain degree of reluctance.
 We had to pitch our hypothesis to other teams to get them to see that the problem was worth solving.

 We were able to get buy-in from other product managers to proceed.
 The product designer was given the problem statement, business constraints (time, what problem we will not solve, etc.) and, most importantly, the freedom in crafting solutions.
 A handful of prototypes were created and reviewed together.
 Ultimately, we settled on a version that addresses the most important problems in the original design.